'He advised me that he had killed his wife': David Woods' former lawyer | CBC News

 Nolin could not be reached for comment Friday.
 Woods' current lawyer, James Streeton, told CBC News that he spoke with Woods Friday from prison and Woods denies making such a statement.

-"Mr. Woods says he did not say that to his former lawyer, and maintains he did not kill his wife," Streeter said.
+"Mr. Woods says he did not say that to his former lawyer, and maintains he did not kill his wife," Streeton said.

 Nolin's revelation comes in a 23-page affidavit filed earlier this month as part of Woods' appeal.
 In other documents, Woods had earlier said Nolin did not represent him effectively.